jorabin/KeePassJava2/readme.md

 KeePass - or more specifically its file format KDBX - is an XML based format, so one of the main tasks is serializing and deserializing XML.
 Over time (KeePassJava2 was originally released in 2014) approaches to Java and XML have been a bit mysterious.
 However, Jackson has now been chosen as the underlying framework for implementation of KeePassJava2.
-From 2.2.3 a single KDBX implementation is available.
+From 3.0.0 a single KDBX implementation is available.

 There are several other database implementations which will be maintained for bug-fix purposes only, with a view to being withdrawn, since they perform badly and/or depend on obsolete technology.

+- `SimpleXML` - no longer maintained, does not work with Java 17 and up
+- `JAXB` - this causes problems with `javax` and `jakarta` namespaces, it's not worth maintaining as it offers no compelling performance or other advantage
+- `DOM` the was the original implementation and validates the fact that DOM based implementations are slow.
+That said, if you want to load a database and then save it while maintaining whatever quirks existed in the original database then this is the one.

+Aside from dependencies on underlying frameworks, different implementations have varying characteristics, primarily speed.
+This is assessed by [this test](https://github.com/jorabin/KeePassJava2/blob/master/example/src/main/java/org/linguafranca/pwdb/kdbx/OpenDbExample.java) in the module `examples`.

 ## Dependencies